ASD-Blueprint/desktop.gov.au/docs/security/hybrid-security-risk-management-plan.md

   - Password complexity is enforced in line with ISM standards, and users are required to change passwords on first use
   - Conditional Access enforces MFA for all users and administrators
   - Conditional Access blocks access to Office 365 from external networks
-  - Service provider networks are segregated from Agency networks through the use of a Secure Internet Gateway (SIG)
+  - Service provider networks are segregated from Organisation networks through the use of a Secure Internet Gateway (SIG)
   - Legacy authentication blocked via Conditional Access policies
   - Credential Guard is enabled and credential theft is blocked through Microsoft Defender Exploit Guard
   - PTA is used with Azure AD Connect for authentication